Periodic Chains Scheduling on Dedicated Resources -- A Crucial Problem in Time-Sensitive Networks: Complexity Analysis

 \section{Complexity Analysis}

 In this section, we consider related complexity results to explain the complexity of our problems.
-First, we know that scheduling periodic tasks with harmonic periods on a single resource is a strongly NP-hard problem \cite{cai1996nonpreemptive}.
-So, minimizing one of our criteria seems at least as difficult as this problem and is still NP-hard unless very strong assumptions are made.
-In the rest of the section, we show some very special polynomial cases of our problem and present a strongly NP-hard subproblem.
+First, we know that scheduling periodic tasks with harmonic periods on a single resource is a strongly NP-hard problem \cite{cai1996nonpreemptive} whereas it becomes polynomial if processing times and periods belong to the harmonic set \cite{korst1996scheduling}.
+So, minimizing one of our objectives seems at least as difficult as this problem and is still NP-hard unless very strong assumptions are made.
+In the rest of the section, we show some special polynomial cases of our problem and present a strongly NP-hard subproblem.